JonathanDuarteGH/visualstudiocode_cpp_setup/README.md

 **Please read carefully.
 Any of the steps not taken will yield unexpected errors.**

-1. In the Windows 10 search box, type `path`.
+1. In the Windows 10 search box, type "Path".
 Then choose `Edit the system environment variables` from the results list.

 2. Scroll down under `System variables` and look for `Path`.
 Double click it.
 (You can also click on `Path` once, then click on `Edit`).